thephpleague/csv/query-filtering.md

 <p class="message-notice">Starting with <code>version 7.1</code> The query options are also available for conversion methods on the <code>League\Csv\Writer</code> class.</p>

+## Modifying content methods

+### stripBOM($status)

+<p class="message-notice">Introduced in version <code>7.1</code></p>

+`stripBom` only argument `$status` must be a `boolean`.
+This method specifies if the [BOM sequence](/bom/) must be removed or not from the CSV's first cell of the first row.
+The actual stripping will take place only if a BOM sequence is detected and the first row is selected in the resultset **or** if its offset is used as the first argument of the `Reader::fetchAssoc` method.

+<p class="message-info">For backward compatibility, if the method is not called no BOM sequence will be stripped from the CSV document.</p>

+<p class="message-warning">The BOM sequence is never removed from the CSV document, it is only stripped from the resultset.</p>

 ## Filtering methods

 The filtering options **are the first settings applied to the CSV before anything else**.
 The filters follow the *First In First Out* rule.